-After months of lockdown, most of us have learnt to appreciate our laptops a lot more.
-And there’s no doubt they’ve seen plenty more use at home than ever before, perhaps making many of us realise it’s time for an upgrade.
+After months of lockdown through 2020 and 2021, most of us have learnt to appreciate our laptops a lot more.
+They’ve no doubt seen a lot more use at home than ever before, perhaps making many of us realise it’s time for an upgrade.

 Retailers offering EOFY laptop deals